xddxdd/blog/source/_posts/en/article/modify-website/serve-dn42-whois-with-nginx.lantian/index.md

 # Then WHOIS server closes connection
 ```

 This is exactly the same as Gopher, another protocol that creates one response to each request.
-Therefore, I can simply reuse my Gopher codebase for my WHOIS server, instead of adding extra modifications.
+Therefore, I can simply reuse my Gopher codebase for my WHOIS server instead of adding extra modifications.

 Categorizing Queries
 --------------------

 Since our nginx already had support for WHOIS, all we have to do is to add data.
 However, "adding data" to a WHOIS server is not an easy task.
-Take the [DN42 Registry](https://git.dn42.dev/dn42/registry) for example, its data is categorized into:
+Take the [DN42 Registry](https://git.dn42.dev/dn42/registry) for example.
+Its data is categorized into:

 - `as-block`: Range of ASN, defining allocation policies.
 - `as-set`: Group of ASNs, managed by each AS individually.
 It's used to label peered AS and downstream customers for automated routing policy generation on the Internet, but is not that useful in DN42.